Last Updated on

 In regards to theory, I suggest starting off with learning the basics of color, typography, shape, space, lines, texture and size.

-These books are some of my top picks for becoming a graphic designer and learning graphic design theory:
+These books are some of my top picks for learning graphic design and design theory:

 Step 3: Get Some Graphic Design Tools

 As a bit of a digital nomad, my office moves around a lot so I like to keep it minimal when it comes to the tools I use.
 Luckily, graphic design doesn’t require lots of gadgets and gizmos (or oozits and whatzits #thelittlemermaid).

 But the one thing you will need to become a graphic designer is graphic design software — this is non-negotiable 🙂

 You can purchase Adobe Creative Cloud here which contains:

 - Illustrator: will be used for logos and other vector-based graphics